IBM/IPC-image-data/README.md

 ## <a id="background"></a>Background

 Automated planning is one of the foundational areas of AI.
-Even the simplest formalism is known to be PSPACE-hard, and therefore no single planner can be expected to work well for all problems and domains.
+Even the simplest formalism is known to be PSPACE-hard, and therefore no single planner can be expected to work well for all tasks and domains.
 Thus, portfolio-based techniques has become increasingly popular.
 In particular, deep learning emerges as a promising methodology for online planner selection.
-A prominent example is the winner, *Delfi* [(Katz et al. 2018)](#Katz2018), of the Optimal Track of the [International Planning Competition (IPC) 2018](https://ipc2018.bitbucket.io).
+A prominent example is the winner of the Optimal Track of the [International Planning Competition (IPC) 2018](https://ipc2018.bitbucket.io): the planner *Delfi* [(Katz et al. 2018)](#Katz2018).

-The planner reasons about problems represented as images, constructed from structural graph representations of the planning problems [(Katz et al. 2018)](#Katz2018).
+*Delfi* is a portfolio planner, choosing a planner out of the portfolio for a planning task, by reasoning about tasks represented as images, constructed from structural graph representations of the planning tasks [(Katz et al. 2018)](#Katz2018).
 Two examples are the *problem description graph* [(Pochter et al. 2011)](#Pochter2011) for a **grounded** representation, and the *abstract structure graph* [(Sievers et al. 2017)](#Sievers2017) for a **lifted** representation.

 The file runtimes.csv describes the collection of planning tasks with time needed for solving each task, for a collection of 29 planners.
 These planners include the 17 planners in the portfolio of *Delfi*, as well as the planners that participated in IPC 2018.
 The details of some of the planners may be found in [Katz et al. (2018)](#Katz2018).

-The timeout limit for each problem is 1800s.
-For planners that fail to solve the problem before timeout, the target value is artificially set as 10000.
+The timeout limit for each task is 1800s.
+For planners that fail to solve the task before timeout, the target value is artificially set as 10000.

-The problems not solved by any of the planners in the portfolio within the timeout limit 1800s are ignored in the construction of the data set.
-In particular, some of these problems occur in IPC 2018.
-Hence, the test set contains problems strictly fewer than those in IPC 2018.
+The tasks not solved by any of the planners in the portfolio within the timeout limit 1800s are ignored in the construction of the data set.
+In particular, some of these tasks occur in IPC 2018.
+Hence, the test set contains tasks strictly fewer than those in IPC 2018.

 ## File Format

 There are two folders with images: `grounded` and `lifted`.
 Each of these folders contains a collection of images, named by the corresponding planning task.

-Additionally, the folder `problems` contains files with problem names, with one suggested separation to training/validation/test sets.
+Additionally, the folder `problems` contains files with task names, with one suggested separation to training/validation/test sets.

 ## Citing This Data Set